cpp-johnny/ubuntu-setup/README.md

 # my first ubuntu setup (wayland/Xorg & dwm)

-ubuntu on a old laptop thats super slow
+- ubuntu on a old laptop thats super slow, here are some dotfiles and packages installed

-keeping a repo because switching over to EndeavourOS soon
+- keeping a repo because switching over to EndeavourOS soon

-here are some dotfiles and packages installed

-i have no idea what i am doing 💀💀💀💀💀💀💀💀
+| i have no idea what i am doing 💀💀💀💀💀💀💀💀

 # 1. Wayland/Xorg